-5 Things to Consider Before Filing for Divorce
+5 Things To Do Before Filing for Divorce in Atlanta

 Arriving at the decision to end a marriage is never easy.
 As divorce attorneys, we often see people in our Atlanta practice who know they want to end their marriage but may not have thought out some of the most important things to consider before they file.
 As a service, we offer our top 5 things to consider when you are contemplating a divorce: